MetaMGX/Palimpsest/docs/p0_prototype_roadmap_proposal.md

 001|# P0-Prototype Roadmap Proposal
 002|
 003|## Overview
-004|This proposal outlines the roadmap for developing the P0-stage prototype of the Palimpsest text analysis tool.
-The roadmap is based on the review of system design, implementation plan, and research documents.
+This proposal presents a clear roadmap for developing the P0-stage prototype of the Palimpsest text analysis tool.
+It is informed by comprehensive reviews of system design, implementation plans, and research documents.
 005|
-006|## Key Phases
+006|## Key Development Phases
 007|
 008|### Phase 1: Core Framework and Foundational Components 009|- **Duration**: 5 weeks